italo-souza-silva/webdev/CSS/README.md

 <p style="color:red;">This is a text example.</p>
 ```

-**Code explanation**: In that sample code, a CSS attribute inside an HTML paragraph tag is used to change the text's color to red.
+<sup>**Code explanation**: In that sample code, a CSS attribute inside an HTML paragraph tag is used to change the text's color to red.</sup>

 *  **Internal CSS** is used to apply CSS styling inside a <style> element:

   <h6 align="center">Code Sample</h6>